Featured Capabilities

 Nearshore Surveys - Coastal Resilience Mid-Atlantic

-Versar's' Environmental Management Team worked through an iterative process to select and established a variety of intertidal and subtidal sites.
-Our team of Coastal Resilience experts
+Versar worked through an iterative process to select and establish a variety of intertidal and subtidal sites.
+Our team of Coastal Resilience experts conducted seasonal surveys for each of the identified parameters.

 Project Details